troystribling/BlueCap/Documentation/PeripheralManager.md

 }
 ```

-Here the length of the characteristic value is expected to be 1 byte.
+Here the length of the `Characteristic` value is expected to be 1 byte.

-`PeripheralManager` applications would stop responding to write requests using,
+`PeripheralManager` applications will stop responding to write requests using,

 ```swift
 characteristic.stopProcessingWriteRequests()